 But that doesn’t mean that you can’t attend a workshop or teacher training program online.
 In fact, some of the best options for yin yoga teacher training are online!
 Keep reading to check out my recommendations.

-This would work best for current teachers with a busy schedule or with limited access to training due to where they live.
+Online yin yoga teacher training courses work best for current teachers with a busy schedule or with limited access to training due to where they live.

 An online program will grant you the flexibility of where, when and how long your training will take place.
 To facilitate the training, you will be presented with instructional videos, notes, practical assignments and teacher support.